Technology May Improve Your Endovascular Aneurysm Repair

 Trials focus on a hybrid type of stent that also delivers an inflatable bag.
 Once released, the bag fills the cavity of the aneurysm, or bulge, sealing it off permanently.

-Cleveland Clinic’s Heart and Vascular Institute is one of two Ohio-based medical facilities currently engaged in the endovascular sealing-repair trials.
+Cleveland Clinic is engaged in the endovascular sealing-repair trials.
 These studies test the safety and performance of sealing endovascular repair technology.

 The trials are intended to determine if using this device in endovascular repair might reduce the incidence of endoleaks and thus avoid the need for repeat procedures, device removal and long-term MRI screenings.